 Whether your new pet is too young to have enjoyed the holidays before this year or it’s simply their first time experiencing the season with their new family, one of the most important things you can do is offer a quiet, safe space for them.
-Crate training is not only useful this time of year (for both dogs and cats), but when yours has a place of refuge all year long, you’ll see the benefits are far-reaching.
+Crate training before the holidays are in full swing helps you ensure that your pets have a safe space to escape from the seasonal frenzy to regroup and avoid stress.

 Same Time, Same Place

-The honeymoon phase between a pet owner and their new best friend is most successful when a routine is established.
-Keeping this up is very important to your pet’s state of mind going into the holidays, and may even make your approach to holiday pet safety more attainable.
+The honeymoon phase between a pet owner and their new best friend is most successful with an established routine.
+Maintaining this routine is incredibly important to your pet’s state of mind as you go into the holidays, and may even make your approach to holiday pet safety more attainable.
 If you always go on a morning walk, for example, be sure to schedule some for it in between holiday engagements and meal preparation.

 The Urge to Flee

-Many new pets don’t know what to make of all the commotion at family dinners, gift giving exchanges, and holiday cocktail parties.
-An unfortunate risk to taking an inexperienced, unsocialized pet to an event is losing them.
-Bolting out of a constantly opening/closing front door is a natural consequence.
+Many new pets don’t know what to make of all the commotion at family dinners, gift-giving exchanges, and holiday cocktail parties.
+Sometimes this anxiety flips on your pet’s fight or flight instinct, and they might try to bolt through a constantly opening/closing front door.

 Please ensure your new pet has a collar with ID tags and that you’ve registered their new microchip with your contact information to reduce the chances of total separation.